-Case write-ups provide students experience in: (1) defining marketing problems, performing appropriate analyses and crafting marketing plans, (2) developing written communication skills, and (3) developing skills to work effectively and efficiently in teams.
+Case write-ups develop expertise in: (1) defining marketing problems, performing appropriate analyses and crafting marketing plans, (2) developing written communication skills, and (3) working effectively and efficiently in teams.

 Case Assignment

 Recommend a specific plan of action for these firms.
 Each firm is facing different questions and issues, but the solutions are derived from the same underlying frameworks (i.e., 5Cs, STP, and 4Ps).
 Be sure your analyses and recommendations address the problems explicitly mentioned in the case, but be sure to follow these frameworks when writing your papers and explaining how you reached your conclusions.
 In addition, your definition of the problem and your analyses may reveal other important issues you believe must be addressed.
 Your recommended marketing plan should be based on appropriate and defensible analyses.